 Social media marketing tools like blogs, Twitter, Facebook and LinkedIn have been around for a years, but companies are just starting to understand and tap into their value as a cost-effective way to grow their business.

-4 Reasons why textual content is pivotal to the development of your websitePublished by admin in Branding, Communication with no comments
+4 Reasons why textual content is pivotal to the development of your websitePublished by admin in Branding, Communication with 16 comments

 The importance of a website’s textual content, or ‘copywrite’ as it’s called in the biz, is embodied in the very same reason you’re reading this sentence.
 Visitors read your website.
 However, whether that’s for 2 minutes, or even 2 seconds, has a lot to do with the care and thought you put into making your written content count.

 In the better interest of mankind, here at YellowDawg we’ve compiled a list of 4 important reasons why your website’s textual content is pivotal to its development.

 How many times have you visited a site and spent more than 30 seconds trying to find out what it is you’re looking for?
 If you have, chances are you don’t even recall what the purpose of that website was – never mind bookmarking, signing-up for their newsletter or recommending it to a friend.